whatupmiked/tsb_grab/README.md

 ```
 python3 tsb_grab -v --cred myPasswordFile --path ~/Brocade/TSBs --fav
 ```
-*_NOTE_: When using a credentials file it is recommended that the file permissions are changed so that the file is not read-able by all users.*
+*NOTE: When using a credentials file it is recommended that the file permissions are changed so that the file is not read-able by all users.*

 ## Stackstorm Integration

-Stackstorm is an opensource automation too.
+Stackstorm is an opensource automation tool.
 Documentation can be found at http://docs.stackstorm.com.

 An example stackstorm rule has been provided in tsb_grab.3min.yaml.